 - responsible for submitting applications on behalf of candidates from institutions in CARICOM member states; and

-- encouraged to promote the opportunity to faculty and staff, as well as to partner institutions in the CARICOM.
+- encouraged to promote this scholarship opportunity to faculty and staff members, as well as to partner institutions in the CARICOM.

 Canadian institutions with successful candidates: